 Unlike the romaji version of the word, the ō does not give a hint of how the word is actually written in Japanese, but only of how it is pronounced.
 This ō sound might come from a duplication of the o vowel, like in oosaka (ōsaka); or from an ‘o’ followed by a ‘u’, like in the sign’s yuurakuchou (Yūrakuchō), or like both ō’s in toukyou (Tōkyō).
 Yūrakuchō also shows a ‘ū’ representing a double ‘u’ sound, i.e, yuurakuchou.

-As a second example, ‘Osaka’ is actually written and pronounced おおさか (o-o-sa-ka), so we write it in romaji as ‘oosaka’, and in roman alphabet as Ōsaka; Kobe is こうべ (ko-u-be), so we write it in romaji as ‘koube’, and in roman alphabet as Kōbe:
+As a second example, ‘Osaka’ is おおさか (o-o-sa-ka), so we write it in romaji as ‘oosaka’, and in roman alphabet as Ōsaka; Kobe is こうべ (ko-u-be), so we write it in romaji as ‘koube’, and in roman alphabet as Kōbe:

 Selecting the script

-Sometimes, the writer might choose to write a word that is usually written in one script, using another one; this choice is similar to the choice of writing an English word in upper-case, or italics, or bold, or in a different font, to convey something.
+Sometimes, a writer might choose to write a word that we usually write in one script, using a different one; this choice is similar to the choice of writing an English word in upper-case, or italics, or bold, or in a different font, to convey something.
 As examples, in English, we might find robot-talk in block letters, to indicate something ‘mechanical’ and ‘digital’, or a word in an e-mail in upper case, to indicate shouting.
 The following is a relevant quote from ‘kandyman’:

 (The) choice of script in Japanese writing is often a stylistic attempt by a writer to convey some non-standard subliminal meaning.
 There have been some interesting analyses on this topic done over the years.
 Just to give you an idea of some of the findings, one study found that certain characteristics were often attributed to script usage, as follows: